Pierre Canac

 Pierre Canac, dit Marquis (October 8, 1780 – November 25, 1850) was a businessman and political figure in Lower Canada and Canada East.

 He was born Pierre Canac in Sainte-Famille on the Île d'Orléans in 1780.
 He became a merchant in Quebec City, moving to Saint-André in 1810.
 He lent money, also leased and sold land in the region and raised grain and livestock on his own farm.
 In 1821, he was named a justice of the peace in Quebec district.
 Canac also served in the local militia, reaching the rank of colonel.
-In 1834, he was elected to the Legislative Assembly of Lower Canada for Kamouraska, originally supporting the parti patriote but later taking a more conservative position.
+In 1834, he was elected to the Legislative Assembly of Lower Canada for the town of Kamouraska, originally supporting the parti patriote but later taking a more conservative position.
 He became mayor of Saint-André in 1845.
 In 1848, he was elected to the Legislative Assembly of the Province of Canada for Kamouraska as a Reformer.
 Canac voted in support of the Rebellion Losses Bill.

 He died at Saint-André in 1850 while still in office.